BrokenShell/Fortuna/docs/api.md

 ```

 The generator binding exposed by a value engine is read-only.
 Value engines may
-maintain cycles, rotations, or other mutable selection state and are not
+maintain cycles, rotations, or other mutable selection state; callers own their
-promised to be thread-safe.
-Supplying one exact native `Generator` serializes
+synchronization.
+Supplying one exact native `Generator` serializes that
-that generator's engine calls only; it does not make the surrounding selector
-state atomic.
-Use one value-engine instance per worker or provide external
+generator's engine calls.
+Surrounding selector state requires one value-engine
+instance per worker or external synchronization when shared.
-synchronization when sharing one.

-See the [Fortuna 5 to 6 migration guide](migration-5-to-6.md) for renamed and
-removed interfaces.